fluencelabs/fRPC-Substrate/hacking_frpc.md

   * [MATIC testnet faucet](https://faucet.polygon.technology/) [or](https://mumbaifaucet.com/)
   * [Fluence USDC testnet faucet](https://faucet.fluence.dev/)

-### API Keys
+### RPC Endpoints

-Since fRPC works with existing RPC providers, you want at least three provider urls/API keys to *the* chain of your choice.
-Yes, multi-chain support is currently not supported by fRPC but for you to implement.
+Since fRPC works with existing RPC providers, you want at least three provider urls/API keys to *the* chain of your choice as multi-chain support is currently not supported (hint, hint to all you hackathoners).
 For Ethereum's Goerli testnet, for example:

 * Infura: https://goerli.infura.io/v3/<your key>
 * Alchemy: https://eth-goerli.g.alchemy.com/v2/<your key>
 * QuickNode: https://frequent-sleek-river.ethereum-goerli.discover.quiknode.pro/<your key>/

-All three of the listed providers have a free account option and support the API key in the url, rather than the header, which is the current gateway implementation choice; a choice you should feel free to override and customize to your needs.
+Each of the listed providers has a free account option and supports the API key in the url style, rather than the header, which is the current gateway implementation choice; a choice you should feel free to override and customize to your needs.

 ### Tools And Tooling